Jefferson Lab > ESH&Q

 Responsibilities

-Note: Management authority may be delegated at the discretion of the responsible manager.
+NOTE: Management responsibility may be delegated to a task qualified Jefferson Lab employee at the discretion of the responsible manager.

 • Apply the knowledge and skills acquired from training courses at all times.

-• Ensure everyone under your authority is currently authorized to perform the work assigned.
+• Ensure everyone under your authority completes SRL requirements and are authorized to perform assigned work.

-• Provide general and specific safety awareness training to augment general lab-wide concerns.
+• Provide general and specific ES&H training requirements to subcontractor.

-• Maintain and allow access to SRL records - including expiration date(s).
+• Ensure access to SRL records, including expiration date(s).

 Document Control